jessestuart/gatsby-source-s3-image/README.md

   }
 `

-// We can then dynamically generate pages based on EXIF data, like this: const createPages = ({ actions }) => {
+// We can then dynamically generate pages based on Exif data, like this: const createPages = ({ actions }) => {
   const { createPage } = actions
   const photographyTemplate = path.resolve(